UltrosBot/Ultros/doc/plugins/urls.rst

 This section is all about user-agent spoofing.
 Spoofing is necessary so that websites respond to us as if we're a real web browser - Firefox by default.
-In this section, you can set a different user-agent string for specific domains, or use the default one by setting this to **False** - This is necessary for sites like Soundcloud, which use Javascript to set the page title when a real browser is detected, but simply places it in the HTML otherwise.
+In this section, you can set a different user-agent string for specific domains, or disable spoofing by setting this to **False** - This is necessary for sites like Soundcloud, which use Javascript to set the page title when a real browser is detected, but simply places it in the HTML otherwise.